 Second follow-up: a week after the first follow-up.
 I use this email to essentially remind the lead of my previous follow-up and encourage them to reach out with any questions.

 Final follow-up: a week after the second follow-up.
 In this email, I state that this is my final follow-up, that I understand if this isn’t the right time to move forward, and that my doors are always open.

 Here’s an example from my inbox of this process in action:

 You’ll notice that I skipped the second follow-up in this particular case.
 The deadline they were mentioning was early November 2019, and we were already in October, so I knew that if they wanted me on board, it made no sense to extend my follow-ups that far into October as it would have been too late to get started.

-Would that have happened if I didn’t follow up after my initial email?
+Would I have won that client if I didn’t follow up after my initial email?
 I can’t know for sure, but my guess is the follow-ups helped.

 If you reach out completely cold and never had any interaction with the other person, follow up a maximum of six times.
 You really don’t have the type of relationship that gives you permission to do much more than that.